Skip to content

 CO2e is a widely used measure that has a direct impact on enterprises.
 In environmental management, companies use CO2e to track and reduce their GHG emissions and meet sustainability goals.
 In climate policy, governments use CO2e to establish regulations and policies that aim to reduce emissions and allocate carbon credits in cap-and-trade systems.
 Meanwhile, in carbon trading, CO2e is used as a currency for companies to buy and sell emissions allowances.

-There are also many ways in which we use CO2e in daily life.
+There are also many ways in which we generate CO2e in daily life.

 It's worth noting that this is just an estimate and actual emissions may vary based on other factors such as driving conditions, vehicle age, and maintenance.